- Approximately 30 million Americans have a sleep disorder called sleep apnea.

 - An overnight sleep study, called polysomnography, is usually done to diagnose sleep apnea.

-- The sleep study measures your heart rate, brain waves, chest movement, air flow, and blood oxygen levels while you sleep.
+- The sleep study measures your heart rate, chest movement, air flow, and blood oxygen levels while you sleep.

 - Other sleep disorders that cause poor sleep may be detected with a sleep study as well.